openharmony/docs/en/application-dev/dfx/hitracechain-guidelines.md

-# Development of Distributed Call Chain Tracing
+# HiTraceChain Usage

 ## Overview

-hiTraceChain is a lightweight implementation of the cloud-based distributed call chain tracing.
+HiTraceChain is a lightweight implementation of the cloud-based distributed call chain tracing.
 It allows applications to trace cross-thread, cross-process, and cross-device service calls.
 The hiTraceChain module generates a unique **chainId** for a service process and passes it to various information (including application events, system time, and logs) specific to the service process.
 During debugging and fault locating, you can use the unique **chainId** to quickly correlate various information related to the service process.
 The hiTraceChain module provides APIs to implement call chain tracing throughout a service process.
 This can help you quickly obtain the run log for the call chain of a specified service process and locate faults in inter-device, inter-process, or inter-thread communications.

 ## Basic Concepts

-- **chainId**

-  Distributed call chain tracing ID, which is a part of **HiTraceId** and is used to identify the service process being traced.
+**chainId**: distributed call chain tracing ID, which is a part of **HiTraceId** and is used to identify the service process being traced.

 ## Available APIs

-The APIs for distributed call chain tracing are provided by the **hiTraceChain** module.
-For details, see [API Reference](../reference/apis/js-apis-hitracechain.md).
+The APIs for distributed call chain tracing are provided by the **HiTraceChain** module.
+For details, see [API Reference](../reference/apis-performance-analysis-kit/js-apis-hitracechain.md).

 **APIs for distributed call chain tracing**